 I don’t have any medical evidence to back that up.
 Feel free to correct me if you’re a medical professional and I’m wrong.
 I’m actually curious to know more…

 Even aside from the 11 years of on-off (but 92% ON) birth control, I don’t think I’d be a prime candidate for immediate accidental pregnancy because I’m on the thinner end of things AND have struggled with some less that healthy times with food.
 When I went off the pill summer of 2015, I didn’t get my period again until I went back on it 14 months later.

 Yes, 14 months without a period.

-I like to throw in that little fun fact because sometime I still get insecure about my decision to “just” model in FL instead of going back to high fashion.
+I like to throw in that little fun fact because sometimes I still get insecure about my decision to “just” model in FL instead of going back to high fashion.
 (Yes, that was a decision, btw.
 I haven’t talked about it on the blog, but I had the opportunity to lose weight and go back to NYC and said I’d prefer to stay in St Pete.)

 People thought my life was really chic when I was in New York and Milan and in a way, I fed off of that.
 Sometimes I still miss the external validation and perceptions of glamour.
 And those are the times I sometimes need to tell someone, “I was so skinny I didn’t get my period for over a year” and watch their eyes widen in shock.

 I know.
 It’s a little embarrassing that I am sometimes still act on that childish combination of insecurity and need for attention.
 That I secretly crave the shock just a little bit.